kubeflow/model-registry/README.md

 ## Tips
 ### Pull image rate limiting

-Ocassionally you may encounter an 'ImagePullBackOff' error within the model-registry-db container.
-See example below.
+Ocassionally you may encounter an 'ImagePullBackOff' error when deploying the Model Registry manifests.
+See example below for the `model-registry-db` container.

 ```
 Failed to pull image “mysql:8.3.0”: rpc error: code = Unknown desc = fetching target platform image selected from image index: reading manifest sha256:f9097d95a4ba5451fff79f4110ea6d750ac17ca08840f1190a73320b84ca4c62 in docker.io/library/mysql: toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit